Our Favourite startup videos

 You may not have heard of Minbox but that’s because AirBnB acquired them in 2016 for an undisclosed sum and some of the founding team still work there so it can’t have been too bad.
 This is a great example of what you can do if you’ve got zero money but big ambitions.

 Although it could do with being a little shorter this one from Notarize solves two problems at once.
 It explains what the service does, but also not everyone realises just how many things you may need a notary for, so it does a great job of explaining that too, broadening the potential userbase.

 Hope you’re feeling inspired!

-You can check out our general thoughts on video for startups and scaleups here .
+Please check out our general thoughts on startup video production and video for scaleups.

 If you want to talk about making something.
 Then drop us a line just there >